Monmouth University offers a wide range of advertising options for your student organization. Many advertising methods are free and all are low cost.

 - (1) Items for sale or wanted/Help Wanted/Needed

 - (1) Miscellaneous ads (i.e. LSAT, GMAT, educational trips, etc.)<.li>

 These are the only approved posting bulletin boards in the Student Center

 - Posting is NOT permitted on the exterior of the Rebecca Stafford Student Center or on or around the glass exterior Student Center doors, unless pre-approved by the Office of Student Activities and Student Center Operations.

 - There will be no posting of alcohol-related events, obscenities, slanderous material, or material containing racist or sexist statements.
 This would include, but not be limited, to advertisements which show/promote nudity, violence, racism, sexism, etc.

 - There will be no posting of notices or flyers that support or endorse candidates for political office.

 - Use of any bulletin board or authorized advertising space in the Rebecca Stafford Student Center does not constitute an endorsement or guarantee of any product, service, or information by the Student Center or Monmouth University.

 All flyers and posters must be brought to the Office of Residential Life, located in Pinewood Hall to be approved and hung in the residence halls.
 Those flyers will receive a stamp from the Residential Life office and be hung by the RA Staff.
-Even if a flyer has been approved and stamped by Student Services, it must still be stamped by the Residential Life office for posting in the residence halls.
+Even if a flyer has been approved and stamped by Student Life, it must still be stamped by the Residential Life office for posting in the residence halls.
 Please do not post flyers on your own in the residence halls.